 After one week, we recommend allowing your wound to be exposed to the air and light on a regular basis, for an hour or two every day.
 You will only need to apply a dressing when you are out and about outside the home.
 Skin staples will be removed partially at 3 weeks and completely at 4 weeks.

 - Muscular pain.
 This can occur due to direct surgical trauma to the muscles and because many of the muscles in the stump are being used for the first time since the initial amputation.
-Muscular pain varies in severity and duration based on your activity level, the degree of disuse and muscle wasting, and the time required to build these muscles back.
+Muscular pain varies in severity and duration based on your level of activity, the degree of disuse and muscle wasting, and the time required to build these muscles back.

-- Pain due to bony spurs or heterotopic ossification is generally eliminated by surgical removal and because these areas are no longer compressed in a socket.
+- Pain due to bony spurs or heterotopic ossification is generally eliminated by removal of this extra bone – because these areas are no longer compressed in a socket.

 - Neuroma pain usually disappears after surgery but may recur later (3 – 6 months after surgery) if the only treatment performed during the osseointegration surgery was standard traction neurectomy.
 If TMR surgery was performed simultaneously to address a pre-existing neuroma, then your neuroma pain will disappear immediately after surgery.
 However, you may temporarily experience a significant increase in phantom limb pain lasting for 3 – 6 months after surgery.

 - Phantom limb pain (PLP) is difficult to treat but is thought to be the result of a loss of feedback from the amputated part to the central nervous system (CNS).
-Many amputees who undergo OI report significant improvements in PLP within 3 – 6 months after treatment and this is probably the result of osseoperception providing feedback from the absent limb to the CNS.
-TMR surgery achieves a similar effect.
+Many amputees (up to 30%) who undergo osteointegration surgery also report significant improvements in PLP within 3 – 6 months after treatment and this is probably the result of osseoperception providing feedback from the absent limb to the CNS.
+TMR surgery achieves a similar but more consistent effect for more amputees.